|

 quick call, but Don Mullis decided to think the hand over before making a

-done so - and after telling Cox that being nice didn't cost him anything,
+he'd done so - and after telling Cox that being nice didn't cost him

-Mullis made the call.
-He paired a king on the river card and Cox left in 4th
+anything, Mullis made the call.
+He paired a king on the river card and Cox

 Play continued three-handed for nearly an hour before Dave Brown moved all-in